samukelo-mfusi/smart-crop-monitor/README.md

 ## EXECUTABLE:

 The exe app is located in the dist/launcher folder.
 Double click on it to run the app.
 If it doesn`t run use the link https://smart-crop-monitor.streamlit.app/ (Recommended).

 Create accoount or use the above login details.

-3. **Set up environment variables**:

-python -m venv .venv

-.venv\Scripts\Activate.ps1

 ### Running the Application

-**Method 1: Unified Launcher (Recommended)**

-cd backend

-cd fronted (In a different terminal)

-**Method 2: Individual Services**
+**Method: Individual Services**

 # Terminal 1 - Backend